christiano84/Frontend-Mentor-Challenge-5/README.md

 If I had to do it again I would handle the tab section of the page programatically with Javascript instead of including all 3 tabs in the base HTML and using Javascript to toggle them.

+I deviated from the specification on the 'active states' on some buttons due to the way adding a border on hover pushes down the elements around the button.
+Aesthetically it is not pleasing.

+I tried different techniques like using an inset box-shadow instead of a border but that also had its own issues with layout and aesthetic.

+You may view all of the design files by looking at the images in the design folder in this repository.

 VIEW MY SOLUTION

 https://christiano84.github.io/Frontend-Mentor-Challenge-5/